 Maybe you’re already comfortable with talking about what turns you on – but the reality is that you’ve been making love for so long, sometimes it gets a little… predictable.

-It’s a bit like those comfy pants you like to put on – they feel super comfortable, they make you feel good – but they’re not knocking anyone’s socks off.
+It’s a bit like those comfy pants you like to put on – they’re super comfortable, they make you feel good – but they’re not knocking anyone’s socks off.

-So if you’re wondering how to keep sex interesting in a marriage, to spice things up you could:
+So if you’re wondering how to keep it interesting in a marriage, to spice things up you could:

-- Complete a sex bucket list and make a plan to tick off the items
+- Complete a lovemaking bucket list and make a plan to tick off the items

 - Confess your secret fantasy and act it out

-- Read or watch erotica together (so long as you are both comfortable with this and there have never been any issues around such things in your marriage).
+- Read or watch erotic material together (so long as you are both comfortable with this and there have never been any issues around such things in your marriage).

 Following these simple steps will help most couples increase their intimacy and their happiness.